glotzerlab/hoomd-rs/hoomd-mc/ARCHITECTURE.md

 Two more types compute the energy delta when inserting and removing bodies from the microstate.

-`DeltaHamiltonian` and friends are defined as traits so that users can implement custom interactions in their MC simulations. `hoomd_mc` will implement these traits for very commonly used interactions (e.g. cutoff pair potentials) in the `hoomd_interaction` crate. `hoomd_mc` should also implement some solution for summing several `DeltaHamiltonian` types together, for example via an implementation on a tuple of different types, each implementing the appropriate traits.
+`DeltaEnergy` and friends are defined as traits so that users can implement custom interactions in their MC simulations. `hoomd_mc` will implement these traits for very commonly used interactions (e.g. cutoff pair potentials) in the `hoomd_interaction` crate. `hoomd_mc` should also implement some solution for summing several `DeltaEnergy` types together, for example via an implementation on a tuple of different types, each implementing the appropriate traits.

 ### Energy return type